-LADWP has prepared its 2011-12 Annual Owens Valley Operations Plan based on the goals and principles of the Water Agreement.
-The 2011-12 Annual Owens Valley Operations Plan is designed to avoid adverse impacts to the environment while providing a reliable supply of water for in-valley uses and export to Los Angeles for municipal use.
+LADWP has prepared its 2012-13 Annual Owens Valley Operations Plan based on the goals and principles of the Water Agreement.
+The 2012-13 Annual Owens Valley Operations Plan is designed to avoid adverse impacts to the environment while providing a reliable supply of water for in-valley uses and export to Los Angeles for municipal use.

 Under the terms of the Water Agreement, the acceptable amount of groundwater pumping from each Owens Valley well field is based on the ON/OFF status of monitoring sites located within each well field and the capacity of the wells linked to those sites.
 The Water Agreement or Technical Group has designated certain town supply wells, irrigation supply wells, fish hatchery supply wells, enhancement/mitigation (E/M) project supply wells, and other wells determined not to significantly impact areas with groundwater dependent vegetation as exempt from the ON/OFF provisions of the Water Agreement.
 These exempt wells may be pumped for their intended purpose.
-Table 2 lists the ON/OFF status of the monitoring sites within the Owens Valley as of April 2011.
+Table 2 lists the ON/OFF status of the monitoring sites within the Owens Valley as of April 2012.

-Table 3 provides a breakdown of available pumping capacity and planned annual groundwater pumping for the 2011-12 runoff year by well field.
-Table 3 also shows the monitoring sites in ON status as of April 2011, the wells associated with the ON status monitoring sites, and the exempt wells in each well field.
-Approximately 197,284 acre-feet of water is available for groundwater pumping from Owens Valley well fields under the terms of the Water Agreement during the 2011-12 runoff year.
-LADWP's planned pumping for the 2011-12 runoff year is 91,000 acre-feet.
-LADWP's planned pumping is less than half of that made available by the Water Agreement, ensuring environmental protections are maintained and groundwater remains available for export in subsequent years.
-LADWP will likely also spread surface water to recharge Owens Valley aquifers this year.
-LADWP's conservative management approach should provide a more consistent supply of water to Los Angeles over the long term.
-Moreover, the relatively modest pumping planned by LADWP for this runoff year should provide an atmosphere conducive to continuing the joint Inyo County Water Department (ICWD)/LADWP Green Book revision effort.
+Table 3 provides a breakdown of available pumping capacity and planned annual groundwater pumping for the 2012-13 runoff year by well field.
+Table 3 also shows the monitoring sites in ON status as of April 2012, the wells associated with the ON status monitoring sites, and the exempt wells in each well field.
+Approximately 135,840 acre-feet of water is available for groundwater pumping from Owens Valley well fields under the terms of the Water Agreement during the 2012-13 runoff year.
+LADWP plans to pump between 65,600 and 88,000 acre-feet of groundwater during the 2012-13 runoff year for Owens Valley uses and Los Angeles municipal supply.
+Working with the Inyo/Los Angeles Technical Group, LADWP will monitor Owens Valley environmental conditions throughout the 2012-13 runoff year to assess if further changes to the planned range of pumping are needed.
+LADWP's 2012-13 conservative groundwater management approach is in keeping with the environmentally conservative pumping plans advocated by the Standing Committee during the dry years of the early 1990s.
+While LADWP plans to pump no more than between 48% and 65% of groundwater made available under Water Agreement Section V, the Inyo/Los Angeles Standing Committee may agree upon additional reductions in groundwater pumping pursuant to Water Agreement Section IV.A.

 Figure 2 compares the amount of Owens Valley groundwater pumping provided by the provisions of Water Agreement and the actual groundwater pumping by LADWP for each runoff year since 1992 (available pumping was not calculated prior to 1992).
-LADWP's planned pumping for the 2011-12 runoff year is consistent with its past conservative pumping plans.
+LADWP's planned pumping for the 2012-13 runoff year is consistent with its past conservative pumping plans.
 LADWP is committed to conducting its operations in a conservative, responsible, and environmentally sustainable manner.

-In addition to complying with the ON/OFF provisions and the environmental protection goals of the Water Agreement, LADWP's 2011-12 pumping program considers the groundwater mining provisions of the Green Book.
-Table 4 shows the latest update of the mining calculations based on the procedures described in Section IV.C of the Green Book.
-As shown in this table, none of the well fields in the Owens Valley will be in deficit by the end of the first half of the 2011-12 runoff year.
+In addition to complying with the ON/OFF provisions and the environmental protection goals of the Water Agreement, LADWP's 2012-13 pumping program considers the groundwater mining provisions of the Green Book.
+Table 4 shows the latest update of the mining calculations based on the procedures described in Section IV.C of the Green

+Book.
+As shown in this table, none of the well fields in the Owens Valley will be in deficit by the end of the first half of the 2012-13 runoff year.